 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 9 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can make a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your plan premium within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
-Chapter 9, Section 11 of this document tells how to make a complaint or you can call us at 1-800-222-8600 between 8 a.m.-8 p.m. local time, 7 days a week.
+Chapter 9, Section 11 of this document tells how to make a complaint or you can call us at 1-877-367-1803 between 8 a.m.-8 p.m.: 7 Days Oct-Mar; M-F Apr-Sept.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.